robertf99/tfx-e2e/penguin-pipeline/readme.md

 - kfctl apply --file=${CONFIG} -V, where config=https://raw.githubusercontent.com/kubeflow/manifests/v1.2-branch/kfdef/kfctl_k8s_istio.v1.2.0.yaml.
 This should deploy all relevant serices to the cluster.
 - kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80

+## Postrun Analysis
+- use examine_outputs.ipynb to analyze model performance
 ## Issues
 - kfp.Client() refuse connection when using cluster IP
 - Kubeflow runs pipeline in docker images, for external input files, should use file URI, or some way of volume (try with full kubeflow deployment)